SKrotkih/LiveEvents/README.md

 ## Video
 [Video of an one of the old version](https://youtu.be/HwYbvUU2fJo)

-## UIKit version
+## The 'UIKit' of the app version
-The branch UIKit consists from as called UIKit version of the app.
-It uses UIKit layout instead of SwiftUI.
+In branch 'UIKit' you will find UIKit version of the app where used UIKit layout instead of SwiftUI approach.
+It is the previous version of the app.

 Author
 Serhii Krotkykh

 Changes history:
+- 20-22-2022 current user session is safe now
 - 20-09-2022 bug fixes.
 Redesign home and log in screens
 - 20-07-2022 implement Redux pattern for Login scene
 - 15-07-2022 added CI unit tests with Xcode Actions